-- 28. The site is most suitable for residential development, however there may potential to exploit the unique environmental qualities of the site with a small community facility hub, such as a lakeside cafe / cycle hire facility. - 29.
+- 28. The site is most suitable for residential development, however there may be potential to exploit the unique environmental qualities of the site with a small community facility hub, such as a lakeside cafe/cycle hire facility. - 29.
 Residential development could be of a higher density than the surrounding development, exploiting the benefits of a 'bowl-like' topography together with the tall ring of existing trees that circle the site. - 30.
 There are existing services of water, gas, electricity and foul sewerage, however their capacity will need to be reviewed given the potential for increased demand.
-The provision of on-site energy generation to support the development should be investigated and could form part of the communal facilities hub promoting sustainable living.
+The provision of on-site energy generation to support the development should be investigated.